 Hoffman and others like him argue that the institutions of property, public or private, are obsolete and should be abolished.
-They claim that an increasingly automated economy can make all goods plentiful so that the institution of property is no longer necessary and that it now prevents us from producing all we could-that people might starve in a society with unlimited food.
+They claim that an increasingly automated economy can make all goods plentiful, so that property is no longer necessary, and that it now prevents us from producing all we could-that people might starve in a society with unlimited food.
 There are several things wrong with this argument.